Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

-## CROSSLIB DETAILS
+## CROSSLIB
-CrossLib provides an abstraction layer for sound, input, display, etc.
+CrossLib provides a *retro-hardware abstraction layer* for sound, input, display, etc.

+CrossLib code in in: https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/cross_lib

 ### Sound
 Sound abstraction is achieved by providing common APIs for the (few) sounds that CrossLib provides.